abhinavsinha1991/Rekognition/README.md

 And then go to http://localhost:9000 to see the running web application.

+Please use Chrome browser for best support.Firefox has known issues currently.

 ## Controllers

-There are several demonstration files available in this template.
+There are several important files available in this project.

 - HomeController.java:

-  Shows how to handle simple HTTP requests.
+  Handle simple HTTP requests @ "/" for displaying the initial UI.

+- CollectionsController.java:

+  Handles request for creating coolection to store your images in.

+- DeleteCollection.java:

+  Handles request for deleting collections.

+- IndexFacesController.java

+  Handles request for indexing your image.

-- AsyncController.java:
+- CompareFacesController.java

-  Shows how to do asynchronous programming when handling a request.
+  Handles request for comparing faces in existing collection.

-- CountController.java:
+- SpeechController.java

-  Shows how to inject a component into a controller and use the component when handling requests.
+  Handles request for converting text to audio stream for audio confirmation of a match found.

 ## Components